Updated on 2023-03-07 GMT+08:00

-You want to allocate costs across Department A, Department B, and Department C in your company, and the department of most of costs can be identified based on the tags configured for the resources.
-In addition, Department A uses the Face Recognition Service that does not support tag management, and an EVS is shared across all departments.
+You want to allocate costs across Department A, Department B, and Department C in your company, and the department of most of the costs can be identified based on the tags configured for the resources.
+In addition, Department A uses the Face Recognition Service that does not support tag management, and an Elastic Volume Service (EVS) is shared across all departments.

-Create a cost category and define the rules as follows:
+Create a cost category and define the following rules for it.

 Type